Is Madrid safe and what look out for?

 Is Madrid safe at night?

-Yes, Madrid is safe at night as long you avoid dark and isolated streets.
+Yes, Madrid is safe at night as long as you avoid dark and isolated streets.
 The central areas of the city are generally safe, but as with any other big city, Madrid is no stranger to bag snatchers and pickpockets both during the day and at night.

-If you want a quiet stay in Madrid, avoid booking accommodation in the neighborhoods of Malasana, Lavapied and Chueca, famous for the movida madrileña and where you can easily stumble upon drunk people after dark.
+If you want a quiet stay in Madrid, avoid booking accommodation in the neighbourhoods of Malasana, Lavapied and Chueca, famous for the movida madrileña and where you can easily stumble upon drunk people after dark.

-We always recommend carrying a sturdy anti-theft bag like this one to move around a big city like this one to protect your personal belongings at all times.
+I always recommend carrying a sturdy anti-theft bag like this one to move around a big city like this one to protect your personal belongings at all times.

 Also, never carry large amounts of cash and leave your documents in your hotel in a safe deposit box.
 To be extra cautious, make a copy of your IDs too.